Trigger Events Sample Clauses

 (a) Borrower fails to pay any principal, interest, fees, charges, or any other amount when due and payable hereunder; (b) a receiver, trustee or other similar official shall be appointed over Borrower or a material part of its assets and such appointment shall remain uncontested for twenty (20) days or shall not be dismissed or discharged within sixty (60) days; (c) Borrower becomes insolvent or generally fails to pay, or admits in writing its inability to pay, its debts as they become due, subject to applicable grace periods, if any; (

 Trigger Events.
-The Employee shall be entitled to collect the severance benefits set forth in Section 3 of this Agreement in the event that for any reason other than Just Cause (i) the Employee voluntarily terminates employment either for any reason within the 30-day period beginning on the date of a Change in Control, (ii) the Employee voluntarily terminates employment within 90 days of an event that both occurs during the Protected Period and constitutes Good Reason, or (iii) the Bank, the Company, or their successor(s) in interest terminate the Employee's employment during the Protected Period.
-The Employee shall have no right to receive compensation or other benefits for any period after termination for Just Cause or if a Change in Control never occurs.
+The Executive shall be entitled to collect the severance benefits set forth in subsection (b) hereof in the event that either (i) the Executive voluntarily terminates employment either for any reason other than Just Cause within the 30-day period beginning on the date of a Change in Control, (ii) the Executive voluntarily terminates employment within 90 days of an event that both occurs during the Protected Period and constitutes Good Reason, or (iii) the Bank or its successor(s) in interest terminates the Executive's employment without his written consent and for any reason other than Just Cause during the Protected Period.